 I didn’t cry at the funeral.
 I stood around feeling awkward and wondering whether or not I should look at the body.
-I wanted to – not to say goodbye so much as because I’ve never seen a dead body before and I knew that the person who owned this one wouldn’t mind if I satisfied my curiosity with it.
+I wanted to, not to say goodbye so much, but because I’ve never seen a dead body before and I knew that the person who owned this one wouldn’t mind if I satisfied my curiosity with it.
 In the end I didn’t, just because it meant moving outside of the inertia I had been sleeved in for days.
-I still had the capacity to dry the tears of loved ones and to listen but if I had to touch a stained cheek, my cold hands would make goosebumps from the grieving flesh.
+I still had the capacity to dry the tears of loved ones and to listen, but if I had to touch a stained cheek my cold hands would make goosebumps from the grieving flesh.
 I was hardly there at all.

 I’ve never been to a funeral that was a scratch on the life of the person it farewelled.
-It doesn’t help that all the funerals I’ve been to have been suicides and there are always hidden parts of a suicidal life.
-The shadows and dark places and intensity can’t be eulogized in a ritualized half hour.
-In many ways a suicidal life is an ‘inappropriate’ life and therefore at odds with an appropriate, fitting tribute.
+It doesn’t help that all the funerals I’ve been to have been suicides, and there are always hidden parts of a suicidal life.
+The shadows and dark places and intensity can’t be eulogised in a ritualised half hour.
+In many ways a suicidal life is an ‘inappropriate’ life, and therefore at odds with an appropriate, fitting tribute.
 It’s difficult, hard to celebrate and hard to mourn.

 Another reason that Six Feet Under is such a unique and astounding television series is that it ends.
-In the competitive industry of American network television so many of our favorite shows either never reach conclusion (see Deadwood, Carnivale), or ramble on forever, never wanting to definitively prevent the possibility of another season or a spin off from being made (see The Simpsons and every Aaron Spelling show ever made).
+In the competitive industry of American network television, so many of our favourite shows either never reach conclusion (see Deadwood, Carnivale), or ramble on forever, never wanting to definitively prevent the possibility of another season or a spin-off from being made (see The Simpsons and every Aaron Spelling show ever made).

 I’m sorry if this confession makes you feel a little ill.
 It will help you understand why I have such a visceral reaction to the Six Feet Under finale.

-By isolating and destabilizing the moment of the character’s death the show is celebrating the poetic nature of death itself.
-Every death is tragic and awful and beautiful and completely about the person who has died and this is something to dwell on.
-It’s given me some comfort when I try to come to terms with the suicides of my friends.
-And it seems to me that suicide is the most awfully poetic death of all in that it is written, a deliberate full-stop.
+By isolating and destabilising the moment of the characters’ death, the show is celebrating the poetic nature of death itself.
+Every death is tragic and awful and beautiful and completely about the person who has died, and this is something to dwell on.
+It has given me some comfort when I try to come to terms with the suicides of my friends.
+And it seems to me that suicide is the most awfully poetic death of all in that it is written: a deliberate full stop.

-The final episode of Six Feet Under uses TV time to emphasize how short a lifespan is and how when you lose someone that you love you continue to look for them, look toward them and their life for the rest of yours.
+The final episode of Six Feet Under uses TV time to emphasise how short a lifespan is, and how when you lose someone that you love you continue to look for them, look toward them and their life, for the rest of yours.

 Death punctuates life.

-It reminds me a little of another perfect poetic death, the Rutger Hauer replicant (100 percent sexy robot) death in the director’s cut of Blade Runner:
+It reminds me a little of another perfect poetic death, the Rutger Hauer replicant (one hundred percent sexy robot) death in the director’s cut of Blade Runner:

 Lightening pulses the night and the military model replicant sits motionless, glowing pale against the rain shredded sky.
-In his death he performs one final task for the race that created him; to die perfectly.
-In his final simulation he must die a heroes death, a poetic death, he must die the way a man conceives of death.
-As the world slows down the replicant speaks –
+In his death he performs one final task for the race that created him: to die perfectly.
+In his final simulation he must die a hero’s death, a poetic death; he must die the way a man conceives of death.
+As the world slows down the replicant speaks:

 Attack ships on fire off the shoulder of Orion,